Skip to content

 Adding custom stat modifiers⚓︎

-MC_EVALUATE_CACHE callback runs right after a stat evaluation happens, and it provides the relevant player as well as a CacheFlag variable indicating which stat is updated.
-Modders can use this to inject their own stat modifiers on top of the vanilla ones.
+The MC_EVALUATE_CACHE callback runs right after a stat evaluation happens, providing the relevant player and a CacheFlag variable indicating which stat has updated.
+Modders can use this to calculate their own stat modifiers after the vanilla ones.

-Since previously applied stat changes are reset at the start of each stat evaluation, it's intended to reapply them again each time.
+Since previously applied stat changes are reset at the start of each stat evaluation, you should reapply them again each time.

-MC_EVALUATE_CACHE callback supports a CacheFlag optional param, which means that passing a value from CacheFlag enum as third argument to AddCallback will automatically make the provided function only run for the given cache flag.
-An alternative is checking if provided CacheFlag is equal to CacheFlag of stat that's meant to be changed.
+MC_EVALUATE_CACHE supports an optional parameter for the CacheFlag, meaning that passing a value from the CacheFlag enum as the third argument to AddCallback will automatically make the provided function only run for the given cache flag.
+An alternative to this is to check if the provided CacheFlag value is equal to the CacheFlag of the stat that's meant to be changed.

 CacheFlag comparison

 This is because cache flags are a bit field in order to allow storing multiple cache flags in one variable.
-Using bitwise operation as such effectively checks if a given bit is contained in the bit field, rather than checking if only the given bit is enabled.
-Thus allowing the condition to pass, even if other cache flags were also enabled in the bit field.
+Using bitwise operations on them checks if a given bit is contained in the bit field, rather than checking if only the given bit is enabled.
+This allows the condition to pass even if other cache flags were also enabled in the bit field.

-However, game always invokes the MC_EVALUATE_CACHE callback for each flag indiviudally, even if they're evaluated at the same time, which makes direct comparison also work perfectly fine in context of this particular callback.
+However, the game always invokes the MC_EVALUATE_CACHE callback for each flag individually, even if they're evaluated at the same time, which makes direct comparison also work perfectly fine in context of this particular callback.

 Triggering cache evaluation⚓︎

-When defining an item in items.xml file, one of the values that can be set is the item's cache value.
-Multiple cache values can also be set, separated by a space.
+When defining an item in your items.xml file, one of the properties that can be set is the item's cache value.
+This property tells the game which caches to re-evaluate, with different cache names separated by a space.

-Those are the stats the item is supposed to modify, and will be reevaluated whenever an item is obtained or lost (if it's a passive item or passivecache is set to true), or when the item is used (if it's an active item).
+Caches will be re-evaluated whenever an item is obtained or lost (passive items, or active items with passivecache set to true), or when the item is used (active items).

-Therefore, attaching a simple stat modifier to a passive item requires only setting the correct caches in items.xml and attaching a function to cache evaluation in order to apply the modifiers.
+Attaching a simple stat modifier to a passive item only requires setting the correct caches in items.xml and a Lua function that actually applies the modifiers.

-This however, isn't enough for every situation.
-Imagine an item working similarly to Money=Power, which applies a stat modifier dependent on external conditions (in this example, amount of coins the player has).
-This would require reevaluating stats not only when the item is picked up, but also whenever the coin count changes.
+However, this isn't enough for every situation.
+Imagine an item working similarly to "Money = Power", which applies a stat modifier dependent on external conditions (the amount of coins the player has).
+This would require re-evaluating stats not only when the item is picked up, but also whenever the coin count changes.

-For such situations, API allows triggering stat evaluations at any moment using AddCacheFlags and EvaluateItems functions of EntityPlayer.
-As names might suggest, first of those functions specifies stats to be recalculated during next evaluation, while the second function actually triggers said evaluation.
+For such situations, the API allows triggering stat evaluations at any moment using the AddCacheFlags and EvaluateItems functions of EntityPlayer.
+The former specifies stats to be recalculated during the next evaluation, while the latter actually triggers said evaluation.

 Repentogon AddCacheFlags QoL

-Repentogon adds an optional argument to AddCacheFlags, which can automatically trigger EvaluateItems right afterwards.
+Repentogon adds an optional argument to AddCacheFlags which will automatically trigger EvaluateItems for you.

 As mentioned before, stats are reset completely when evaluated.
-This combined with stat evaluation frequency being very inconsistent (that is, depending on situation they might either not happen for minutes or trigger multiple times every second) makes any changes not synced with them very inconsistent as well.
-Any conditional stat change should be done by storing state of that change one way or another (e.g. using CollectibleEffects or GetData) and then triggering a stat evaluation to apply it, with the stat modification itself being hooked to MC_EVALUATE_CACHE callback.
+This means that stat changes done outside of the MC_CACHE_EVALUATE callback may be overwritten at any time.
+Any conditional stat change should be done by storing the state of that change (e.g. using CollectibleEffects or GetData) and then triggering a stat evaluation to apply it, with the stat modification itself being hooked into an MC_EVALUATE_CACHE callback.

 Advanced stat calculations⚓︎

-Unfortunately, API only allows interaction with the final stat values, thus consistency with vanilla is not possible without recreating the stat system.
+Unfortunately, the API only allows interaction with stats after all vanilla calculations have been applied.
+This makes full consistency with vanilla impossible without completely recreating the stat system.

 Example code⚓︎

-The following showcases how to work with stat cache in practice.
-The mod adds a custom passive item, which gives +1 luck for each bone heart owned at the cost of losing a bit of speed.
+The following examples showcase how to work with stat caches in practice.
+The mod adds a custom passive item, which gives +1 Luck for each bone heart owned, at the cost of losing a bit of speed.

 items.xml: